John Elliot (railway manager): Railway career

 Elliot was appointed as Chairman of London Transport in 1953, a post he held until 1959.
 He was an early proponent of the building of the Victoria line and oversaw the trial tunneling work for it in the late 1950s, though the line did not open until many years after he left London Transport.

 In October 1937 he was appointed Lieutenant-Colonel in the Engineer and Railway Staff Corps, and was promoted to full Colonel in May 1951.
 He commanded the unit from January 1956 until he was retired due to his age on 7 May 1963.
 He resigned his commission in December 1973.
 He was the president of the Railway Study Association in 1950–51.

 After the railways

 After leaving British Railways, Elliot became Chairman of Thomas Cook & Son Ltd, a post he held from 1959 until 1967.
 He received a knighthood in the 1954 New Years honours list.
 From 1965 to 1969, he was a director of the British Airports Authority.

+In 1965, Eliott wrote a postscript to Alan Wood's work The True History of Lord Beaverbrook, published by Heinemann after both Beaverbrook and Wood had died.
+Even then, some parts of the book were suppressed.

 Elliot's autobiography, On and Off the Rails, was published by George Allen & Unwin in 1982.
 He was also noted for his writing about the French Revolution and the First World War.